 This is its coat of arms and flag...

-Due to its astounding quantity and quality of historic structures, most of Prague 1 is designated as a UNESCO World Heritage Site.
+Due to its astounding quantity and quality of historic structures, most of Prague 1 is designated as a UNESCO World Heritage Site!
 That’s similar to the enormous Canal Rings of Amsterdam.
 (Czechia is blessed with 16 UNESCO sites!)
 Prague 1 encompasses most of the tourist attractions, both houses of Parliament, Prime Minister’s Office, President’s Office, Ministry of Transport, Ministry of Foreign Affairs, and the Ministry of Education, Youth and Sports.
-The Military Police, Czech Air Force, and Special Forces Command are headquartered in Prague.
+The Military Police, Czech Air Force, and Special Forces Command are headquartered there.
 Established in 1233, the Knights of the Cross with the Red Star have their headquarters in a massive church built in 1252.

 Our hotel was in a famous quarter of the city named Nové Město (New Town).

-Despite its name, it is quite old, but it was the newest of five areas built during the Middle Ages.
-It was designed in 1348 by King Charles IV, who was born in Prague and became the Holy Roman Emperor in 1355.
-It was beyond the City Walls and adjacent to the area named Staré Město (Old Town).
-However, it was three-times the size of Old Town!
+It was placed beyond the City Walls and adjacent to the area named Staré Město (Old Town).
+It was three-times the size of Old Town!
 Due to the addition of New Town, Prague became the third-largest city in Europe.
 Charles IV achieved Prague’s independence from the Roman Catholic Church by appointing his own Archbishop of Prague in 1344.
-So, the development of New Town furthered his aspirations for Czech greatness.
-He succeeded.
-It was the largest urban planning project in Europe, and no city had the type of wide streets that Prague got from the New Town district.
+The development of New Town furthered his aspirations for Czech greatness.
+It was Europe's largest urban planning project, and no city had the type of wide streets that Prague got from the New Town district.
 Its central marketplace (now Wenceslas Square) was larger than some cities!
+It became the third-most-populated city after Constantinople and Rome.
 New Town was unique because it was created as a “royal city” with its own legal governance that didn’t depend on Old Town.
-The title “royal city” or “royal town” was bestowed by the monarch to instill privileges and rights, which enabled prosperity.
+The title “royal city” or “royal town” was bestowed by the monarch to instill privileges and rights that enabled prosperity.
 In addition, the establishment of New Town made the fortified walls around Old Town obsolete, and Old Town was compelled to dismantle them for the benefit of commerce and travel.

-We stayed at the 4-star Cube Hotel, which has 83 rooms.
+As usual, we made our reservation through Booking.com because we love that website’s honesty, convenience, and assurance.
+Users on Booking.com made reviews that praised the hotel’s attributes, level of caring, and professionalism.
 This year, it won Tripadvisor's Travelers' Choice Award as "Best of the Best" among Europe's top 25 hotels!
 That is the highest recognition presented to the top 1% of hotels!
 Of 8 million hotels, less than 1% achieve that.
 From of 718 reviews, it consistently achieved a perfect "Excellent" rating of 5 of 5 for location, cleanliness, service and value.
 (Intuitively, we knew it was great and chose it a year before it won its rating).
+Our room cost $1,260 for nine nights.

 Within the hotel, a fully-equipped gym allowed our mornings to start with fitness, and their spa sold an array of massages.
 Included in the cost, the dining room offered a daily Full Breakfast, which impressed us repeatedly.
 The Lobby Bar dispensed coffee, tea, cocktails, and wine, and the Front Desk was staffed 24-hours per day.
 That’s great for international visitors who do things at all hours.
-Everyone was fluent in English, and we heard employees converse to other guests in Czech, German, French, and Spanish.
-Every day, the Front Desk team included the cheeriest Czechs that you can imagine, and they went out of their way to create an upscale-yet-homey environment.
+Everyone was fluent in English, and we heard employees converse to guests in Czech, German, French, and Spanish.
+Every day, the Front Desk team included the cheeriest Czechs imaginable, and they went out of their way to create an upscale-yet-homey environment.

-During our arrival, two young men and a young blonde woman welcomed us with bright smiles.
+During our arrival, two young men and a young woman welcomed us with bright smiles.
 As with most Czechs, as soon as they detected our American accents, they switched languages.
 (Since the nation is visited by people from around the world, English is the common language that everyone uses).
-As part of their black uniform, the men wore wooden bowties (which are for sale).
-Our check-in was the smoothest possible, and when the trio realized that we were from NYC, their smiles beamed brighter.
-(As a pair of New Yorkers, we were like celebrities).
+When the trio realized that we were from NYC, their smiles beamed.
+As a pair of New Yorkers, we were like celebrities.
 Being restaurant-savvy, Lewis asked for local recommendations.
-The blonde guy boasted that if we needed any, we should ask the young woman because she was a native Pražan (Praguer).
-Indeed, she gave us a hand-written list: Knedlin for snacks, Aroma for Italian seafood, Pilsnerka for beer, and Brazilerum for Brazil cuisine.
+One guy boasted that if we needed any, we should ask the woman because she was a native Pražan

-The room was handsomely designed with recessed lighting, the comfiest Queen-sized mattress, firm pillows (our preference to the hotel), ample closet space, lots of counters and shelves, a push-button “blackout shade” for the windows, and a mini-fridge that blended into the wall.
-The sleek bathroom had a towel warmer and a heated marble floor.
-We liked the “rainfall shower”.
-At night, a motion-sensor nightlight illuminated the floor from under the counter.
+The room was handsomely designed with recessed lighting, the comfiest queen-sized mattress, firm pillows (our preference to the hotel), ample closet space, lots of counters and shelves, a push-button “blackout shade” for the windows, sheer curtains for privacy, drapes for partial dimness, and a mini-fridge that blended into the wall.

-A fully-stocked coffee/tea maker was provided, and small chocolates were near the bed.
-There were two complimentary bottles of water.
-Thanks to its high quality, tap water is safe to drink in Prague, so we did.
-In the USA, hotel linens are usually made in China.
-In Prague, the sheets and towels were made in Czechia by a company named Tibex, which focuses on hotel bedding and haberdashery with 20 years of expertise.
-Their textiles and fabrics were plush and soft, and the towels were absorbent.
-The toilet and sink were manufactured by a great ceramic company named Villeroy & Boch, which was founded in Germany in 1748.
-Almost all Czech hotels provide slippers because Czechs don’t wear their shoes indoors.
+The hotel provided slippers because Czechs don’t wear their shoes indoors.
 Every home has a place to remove your shoes, and people use slippers inside.
 That is because Czechs maintain a clean society.
 We love their sanitary smartness.
 It reminded us of Asian sensibilities.
 We rarely see that in America.
 NYC is the dirtiest city—with dog poop left uncaringly on every sidewalk—yet people wear their shoes indoors… often putting them on the furniture—and their beds!
 Yuck.
-We melt with admiration at a clean society.

-As we left the hotel for lunch, we asked the employees how to turn on the towel warmer.
+As we left the hotel for lunch, we asked the employees how to turn on the towel warmer?
 A young man with gelled hair volunteered to go to our room and activate it, while we left the hotel to begin our day.
 That was gracious.

 It’s helpful and considerate to know some Czech phrases, and we learned these: